-In this situation, it is possible to run more complex applications such as 3-D multiplanar reconstructions (MPR) and volumetric rendering (VR).
-In addition, a curved planar reconstruction, which consumes higher system resources on targeted data subsets than querying the complete cross-sectional imaging dataset.
+Running more complex applications such as 3-D multiplanar reconstructions (MPR) and volumetric rendering (VR) is possible in this situation.
+In addition, a curved planar reconstruction consumes higher system resources on targeted data subsets than querying the complete cross-sectional imaging dataset.

 This preventative selection of the dataset can significantly reduce system requirements, such as system memory, server load, and the ability to provide rapid results.

 Big Data should not become garbage data resulting from secondary analysis and not reasonably storing non-structured data.

 Big Data will be the foundation for personalised healthcare, especially the application of algorithmic tools capable of converting raw data to large datasets.
 Therefore, it is possible to understand radiology data to gain insights into the medical problem.

 However, focusing big data applications on medical images will support the analytic process.
 Big Data screening software tools are used to identify a region of interest.
 For example, these tools can evaluate the small changes in the parenchymal density by plotting multidimensional anatomical images.
 Furthermore, more complex applications can be performed using 3-D multiplanar reconstructions (MPR), volumetric rendering (VR), and curved planar reconstruction.

 The 6-Cs of Big Data Analytics: Shaping the Future of Medical Imaging